WWE Wrestling Champ Dies at 58

 Bobby Horne, the professional wrestler who captivated audiences during the 1990s under the ring name Sir Mo, died on Sunday, October 19, 2025, at a Texas hospital after battling severe health complications.
 He was 58.

-Gerald Horne, the wrestler’s brother, confirmed that Bobby had been hospitalized for approximately two months while struggling with kidney disease that had plagued him for years.
+Gerald Horne, the wrestler’s brother, confirmed that Bobby had been hospitalized for a couple of months while struggling with kidney disease that had plagued him for years.
 His condition deteriorated significantly in recent weeks when doctors diagnosed him with pneumonia and a blood infection during his hospital stay, creating a cascade of medical complications his body could not overcome.

 Book Pro Wrestlers announced Horne’s death on social media late Sunday night, noting that Bobby made his mark in the wrestling world with his infectious energy, booming personality, and unmistakable charisma.
 The booking agency highlighted how Horne brought a fresh burst of life to wrestling programming in the early 1990s through his blend of positivity, showmanship, and unity.